 Are you FUFIRE’d?

 How do we know when we are in the FUFIRE phase of our FIRE journey?
 When I first discovered FI, I had my eye on the end prize of full financial independence.
-Mid journey, however, when circumstances in my life called for me to shake things up, be a pain in the ass, and push back, I realized that fear of losing my financial position was not a concern that had to be factored in.
-I realized, in this moment, how “free” I already was.
-That’s what I am trying to capture and share with you, so you are aware of the opportunities available to you, without the financial concerns impacting your options.
+Midway through this long journey, however, circumstances in my life called for me to shake things up, be a pain in the ass, and push back.
+I realized that having the opportunity to hold my ground was the luxury I thought I could only have once I was financially independent.

 1. I want to take a dream job opportunity, but the pay is less.